The Costume Page

 10. All regular Cotillion dress rules are OUT!

 Anything goes - within reason!
 (Remember Step 4.)
 No gloves necessary.
-Girls may wear pants.
+Girls may wear pants (except to 50's Party).
 Boys may wear skirts!
 Have fun with it, and your costume will be a hit!